Akshit8/yt-search-django/README.md

 ## Note

-Elasticsearch takes 15-20 seconds to start, so make sure to wait before deploying other artifacts
+Elasticsearch takes 15-20 seconds to start, so make sure to wait before deploying other artifacts.

 ## Resource